xiejianming/iRepl/README.txt

 You can also use iRepl as a normal REPL.
-The basic idea behind iRepl is to connect the real REPL with OS shell(but yes, it's just a mimic shell), so that we can perform some system task occasionally.
+The basic idea behind iRepl is to connect the real REPL with OS shell(but yes, it's just a mimic shell), so that we can perform some system tasks occasionally.

 To start iRepl, do:
     * make sure folder irepl is under your CLASSPATH